 Manulife Investment Management conducts hundreds of ESG engagements each year but does not engage on all issues or with all issuers in our portfolios.
 We also frequently conduct collaborative engagements in which we do not set the terms of engagement but lend our support in order to achieve a desired outcome.
 Where we manage and operate physical assets, we seek to weave sustainability into our operational strategies and execution.
 The case studies shown are illustrative of different types of engagements across our in-house investment teams, asset classes and geographies in which we operate.
 While we conduct outcome-based engagements to enhance long term-financial value for our clients, we recognize that our engagements may not necessarily result in outcomes which are significant or quantifiable.
 In addition, we acknowledge that any observed outcomes may be attributable to factors and influences independent of our engagement activities.
 Our approach to ESG investing and incorporation of ESG principles into the investment process differs by investment strategy and investment team.
 It should not be assumed that an investment in the company discussed herein was or will be profitable.
 Actual investments will vary and there is no guarantee that a particular fund or client account will hold the investments or reflect the characteristics identified herein.
 Please see our ESG policies for details.
 We consider that the integration of sustainability risks in the decision-making process is an important element in determining long-term performance outcomes and is an effective risk mitigation technique.
 Our approach to sustainability provides a flexible framework that supports implementation across different asset classes and investment teams.
-While we believe that sustainable investing will lead to better long-term investment outcomes, there is no guarantee that sustainable investing will ensure better returns in the longer term.
-In particular, by limiting the range of investable assets through the exclusionary framework,
+While we believe that sustainable investing will lead to better longterm investment outcomes, there is no guarantee that sustainable investing will ensure better returns in the longer term.
+In particular, by limiting the range of investable assets through the exclusionary framework, positive screening and thematic investment, we may forego the opportunity to invest in an investment which we otherwise believe likely to outperform over time.

-Investing involves risks, including the potential loss of principal.
-Financial markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
-These risks are magnified for investments made in emerging markets.
+magnified for investments made in emerging markets.
 Currency risk is the risk that fluctuations in exchange rates may adversely affect the value of a portfolio's investments.